Julia-Wagner/furry-friends/README.md

 - General information about the shelter like the opening hours and address will be included in the footer.
 - The dogs that are available for adoption will be presented on a separate page (*Our Dogs*) with a picture and description of the dog.
 - An application form with relevant information will be included on a separate page (*Contact*).
-- On a separate page (*Found a friend*) pictures and a video will be included to show the dogs that are already adopted with their new owners.
+- On a separate page (*Found a Friend*) pictures and a video will be included to show the dogs that are already adopted with their new owners.

 - Call-to-action buttons will be used throughout the website to get donations.
 (As the shelter is only imaginative the *Donate* links link to the [PayPal Donations](https://www.paypal.com/donate/buttons/partner) information site and not a real organisation.)